AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Cross-project asset sharing

 You can now share assets much more easily between different Stingray projects.
 Right-clicking a file for export automatically includes all file dependencies into one convenient, compressed file.
 This makes sharing assets across projects, teams, or selling in digital asset stores easier than before.
-See ~{ Import and export assets as a package }~.
+See [Import and export assets as a package](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=import-and-export-assets-as-a-package).

 ## Multiple databases for Gameware Navigation

 In previous releases, each Stingray level could only be associated with a single Gameware Navigation database.
 This meant that you could only generate NavData for one size of character.

 In this release, you can now create multiple NavData databases for each level when you generate your NavData in the **Navigation** panel.
 You can set different size parameters for each database, so that the NavData managed by each database will more accurately reflect the real movement possibilities for a character of that size.
 For example, you could use one database for human-sized characters, and another for giants or dinosaurs.
-For updated information, see ~{ Generate navigation mesh }~.
+For updated information, see [Generate the navigation mesh](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=generate-the-navigation-mesh).

 ## Edit UV scale/offset values in Stingray